A young woman with curly brown hair smiling outdoors, wearing a tan blazer over a black top with a gold necklace, with green trees in the background.

 Some of the areas I specialize in:

 • ADHD & Neurodivergence — especially in relationships or emotional regulation.
-Trained in Neurodiverse Couples Counseling with AANE, which I integrate into my work to better support neurodivergent partners and relationships.
+Trained in Neurodiverse Couples Counseling and Intimacy for Neurodiverse Couples with AANE, which I integrate into my work to better support neurodivergent partners and relationships.

 • Infidelity & Betrayal Recovery — whether you were hurt, made a mistake, or don’t know where to go from here